to our church

 TIME | 11AM – Allow Approx. 1 hour

 We want to get to know you so we can serve you best and help you to grow in faith.
-Sign up for an upcoming Welcome Meeting.
+Drop us an email.

 A MESSAGE FROM OUR PARISH PRIEST